awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

    }
    ```

-   You can view a disabled inventory type by using the following command\.
+   You can view a turned off inventory type by using the following command\.

    ```
    aws ssm get-inventory-schema --type-name Custom:custom_type_name